Athletes and domestic violence in the United States: National Basketball Association

-In wake of the September media craze regarding the NFL's domestic violence issue, NBA commissioner Adam Silver said that his league will "take a fresh look" at its domestic violence procedures in the wake of the NFL's rash of incidents.
+In September 2014 NBA commissioner Adam Silver said that his league will "take a fresh look" at its domestic violence procedures in the wake of the NFL's rash of incidents.
 Underscoring to the NBA Players Association ways to further educate players and provide programs to them and their families.
 "We learn from other leagues' experiences," Silver said.
 "We're studying everything that's been happening in the NFL.
 We're working with our players' association.
 We've been talking for several weeks and we're going to take a fresh look at everything we do."
 The NFL and Commissioner Roger Goodell has been criticized for punishments that were too slow or lenient for Ray Rice, Adrian Peterson and other players involved in issues of domestic violence brought to light in September 2014.
 Goodell aimed to implement new personal conduct policies by the Super Bowl.
 The NBA's collective bargaining agreement calls for a minimum 10-game suspension for a first offense of a player convicted of a violent felony, however nothing regarding misdemeanor domestic violence charges.
 Silver says that the NBA has in place, the appropriate mechanisms for discipline, but also acknowledged that it is his wish to continually revise and revisit the policy if need be.
 Silver also mentioned that "most importantly, it's education, and it's not just the players, but it's the players' families.
 That's what we're learning, too.
 We have to take these programs directly to the players' spouses, directly to their partners so that they're aware of places they can go to express concerns, whether they're anonymous hotlines, team executives, league executives.
 And we're consulting experts.
 There's a lot to be learned here.
 It's a societal problem; it's not one that's unique to sports."
 This proactive approach by Silver is surely helping the issue, but it does not diminish the fact that from 2010 to present, the NFL had an average arrest rate (for a population of 100,000) of approximately 2,466, followed by the NBA’s 2,157.
 Comparatively, professional baseball and ice hockey players clocked average arrest rates of 553 and 175, respectively, over the same period.